Filed by NextGen Acquisition Corporation

 Additional Information and Where to Find It

 This document relates to a proposed transaction between Xos, Inc. (“Xos”) and NextGen Acquisition Corporation (“NextGen”).
 This document is not a proxy statement or solicitation of a proxy, consent or authorization with respect to any securities or in respect of the potential transaction and shall not constitute an offer to sell or a solicitation of an offer to buy any securities, nor shall there be any sale of securities in any state or jurisdiction in which such offer, solicitation, or sale would be unlawful prior to registration or qualification under the securities laws of such state or jurisdiction.
-In connection with the proposed transaction, NextGen filed a registration statement on Form S-4 with the SEC on May 14, 2021, which includes a document that serves as a prospectus and proxy statement of NextGen (the “proxy statement/prospectus”).
-The proxy statement/prospectus will be sent to all NextGen shareholders.
+In connection with the proposed transaction, NextGen filed a registration statement on Form S-4 with the SEC on May 14, 2021, as amended on June 25, 2021, July 22, 2021, July 28, 2021 and July 29, 2021, which was declared effective by the SEC on July 30, 2021 and includes a document that serves as a prospectus and proxy statement of NextGen (the “proxy statement/prospectus”).
+A definitive proxy statement/prospectus has been mailed to all NextGen’s shareholders of record as of July 2, 2021, the record date established for the extraordinary general meeting of shareholders relating to the proposed transaction.
 NextGen also will file other documents regarding the proposed transaction with the SEC.
 Before making any voting decision, investors and security holders of NextGen are urged to read the registration statement, the proxy statement/prospectus included therein and all other relevant documents filed or that will be filed with the SEC in connection with the proposed transaction as they become available because they will contain important information about the proposed transaction.

 Investors and security holders may obtain free copies of the registration statement, the proxy statement/prospectus included therein and all other relevant documents filed or that will be filed with the SEC by NextGen through the website maintained by the SEC at www.sec.gov.